 who he was.

-former K.M.
+K.M.
 Smith school, where a LifeFlight helicopter landed.
-She was flown
+She was

-update on her condition was not immediately available Tuesday
+An update on her condition was not immediately available Tuesday

 He said they had sex on a prior occasion at an area motel.